 These legal requirements will be explained to you in more detail during the first counselling session.)

 What can a counsellor help with?

-Counsellors work across a diverse range of emotional health issues and significant life events including anxiety, stress, depression, relationships, work/career, self-esteem, anger, eating disorders, trauma, bereavement, phobias, addiction, OCD, sexual problems and self-development.
+I work across a range of emotional health issues and significant life events

-It cannot be over-emphasised just how important it is to ensure that any counsellor you see is registered with a professional bodies, such as British Association of Psychotherapists (BACP): Choosing a practitioner who is a BACP registered member gives you an assurance that they meet the standards of proficiency and ethical practice you would expect.
+It is important that any counsellor you see is registered with a professional body, such as British Association of Psychotherapists (BACP): Choosing a practitioner who is a BACP registered member gives you an assurance that the counsellor meets the standards of professionalism and ethical practice necessary to practice safely.

-We communicate and learn from others through language, we make sense of our inner world and our experience by running a dialogue with ourselves.
+We communicate and learn from others through language.
+Further to this, we make sense of our inner world and our experience by running a continuous dialogue with ourselves.
 It is by these conversations that we come to understand the world around us.